openglbook/openglbook.com/_includes/chapter-1-content.md

 and any new drawing will occur on what was previously the front buffer.

-In the following image, buffer B is used as the front buffer for displaying purposes, and buffer A is used as the front buffer for drawing purposes:
+In the following image, buffer B is used as the front buffer for displaying purposes, and buffer A is used as the back buffer for drawing purposes:

 <img
   src="{{ site.url }}/images/4262_01_05.png"